| Ensete glaucum (Roxburgh)

 Flora Cochinchinensis 645.
 1790. - Scarlet Banana - Perennial - Pseudostems

 4' to 6' high.
 Upright flowering stalk.
-Bracts beautiful, pink
+Bracts beautiful, pink and blood-red,

 Musa formosana (Warburg ex